 We Get by With a Little Help From Our Friends

 Providing love, care and attention to all the pets here at the Rosenberg Animal Control and Shelter (RACS) is a big job!
-We need the support of volunteers to ensure all our pets get daily exercise and attention until they find a loving home.
-Join Team Rosenberg, by becoming an Animal Control & Shelter (ACS) Volunteer and make a difference for our homeless pets!
+We need the support of volunteers to ensure all our pets get daily exercise and attention until they find loving homes.
+If you join our team, you will make a difference for our homeless pets!

-Whether you’re a group looking for a one-time opportunity, a youth group needing service hours, or an individual who wants to commit to regular volunteering, we have a place for you here at Rosenberg Animal Control and Shelter as an ACS Volunteer.
+Whether you’re a group looking for a one-time opportunity, a youth group needing service hours, or an individual who wants to commit to regular volunteering, we have a place for you here at Rosenberg Animal Control and Shelter.

 Here are just some of the positions you’ll be able to choose from:

 Questions or problems registering to become an individual volunteer?
-Please contact us and we’ll help you through the process!
+Please contact our Director, Mara Hartsell, an she will help you through the process!
+She may be reached at (832) 595-3490 or email@example.com.

 Monetary donations help us provide rescued animals with basic pet healthcare as well as treatment for serious conditions and injuries.
 Your generosity allows us to provide the following services until forever homes can be found: